Syria

 | ∅ // no treaties match | ||||

-SOME.
-Syria taxes worldwide income while you're resident, but there's no exit tax on the way out.
-The cost of leaving is mostly paperwork: unrealised gains follow you to the next jurisdiction untouched.
+Syria taxes your worldwide income while you're resident, but at least the exit is free: no exit tax on the way out.

-YES.
-Syria has joined almost none of the major automatic-exchange frameworks (CRS, FATCA, CARF, MLI, MAAC), and its corporate registries are non-public.
-Account flows stay out of foreign hands; ownership stays out of public ones.
-Discretion is built into the system.
+Nobody's reading over your shoulder in Syria.
+It has joined almost none of the big automatic-exchange machines (CRS, FATCA, CARF, MLI, MAAC), and its corporate registries are non-public.

 Other jurisdictions worth comparing